santanam23/readMe-generator/README.md

 # ReadMe Generator

   ## Description
-  It is a node js Readme Generator to help make creating readme's easier
+  It is a node js Readme Generator to help make creating readme's easier.
+Here is a video recording of me utilizing the read me. https://watch.screencastify.com/v/s8mSBEbIadiv1lfqx08P
   ## Table of Contents
   * [Installation](#installation)